BrentAIICT/MSSA-SCA/PowerShellTraining/EarlyPowerShellQuiz.md

     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>

-    ```PowerShell
+    ```
-    # Inspect all of the parameters for those that report "True" for "Accept pipeline input"?
+    Inspect all of the parameters for those that report "True" for "Accept pipeline input"?
-    # For Example:
+    For Example:
-    # -ComputerName <System.String[]>
+    -ComputerName <System.String[]>
-    #    Specifies the computers for which this cmdlet gets active processes.
+       Specifies the computers for which this cmdlet gets active processes.
 The default is the local computer.

-    #
-    #    Required?                    false
+       Required?                    false
-    #    Position?                    named
+       Position?                    named
-    #    Default value                Local computer
+       Default value                Local computer
-    #    Accept pipeline input?
+       Accept pipeline input?
 True (ByPropertyName)
-    #    Accept wildcard characters?  false
+       Accept wildcard characters?  false

-    #
-    # This is one of the parameters that can "Accept pipeline input"
+    This is one of the parameters that can "Accept pipeline input"
-    # and it can do so "ByPropertyName"
+    and it does so by the "ByPropertyName" procedure
     ```
     </Strong></details>